aip-dev/aip.dev/common-components/schemas/type/decimal.md

 `significant * 10^exponent`, where `*` represents multplication and `^`
 represents exponentiation.

+Note: The range of a Decmial exceeds that of a JSON `number` (double), as well as that of a `decimal64`.

 ## Examples

 - 17 === `{significand: 17, exponent: 0}` (or just `{significand: 17}`)